lshtm-genomics/omics-course/docs/introduction/assembly-and-third-gen-sequencing.md

 ## Exercise 1: _De novo_ Comparing different assemblies

 _De novo_ assembly is one of the most computationally demanding processes in bioinformatics.
 Large genomes require many hours or days of processing.
-A small bacterial genome may take up to several hours to assemble.
+A small bacterial genome may take up to several hours to assemble depending on the parameters used.
 Here we will assemble M. tuberculosis genomes using Spades (Bankevich et al, 2012).
-We will compute assembly statistics to check the quality, and review how resulting contigs can be aligned, ordered and orientated along the reference genome using Abacas (Assefa, Keane, Otto, Newbold, & Berriman, 2009).
+We will compute assembly statistics to check the quality, and review how resulting contigs can be aligned, ordered and orientated along the reference genome.

 ### Quick start and data checks